Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Experimental Design and Results

 For each dataset combining real and (possibly no) synthetic examples, a selection of off-the-shelf classification models were chosen: MobileNetV2 \cite{sandler2019mobilenetv2invertedresidualslinear}, ResNet18 \cite{he2015deepresiduallearningimage}, and VGG16 \cite{simonyan2015deepconvolutionalnetworkslargescale}.
-These models were trained via transfer learning, where early layers were kept frozen but with the last 2-3 layers being trainable.
+These models were trained via transfer learning, where early layers were kept frozen but with the last few layers being trainable.
 The weights were loaded from a version pre-trained on ImageNet, a large scale computer vision benchmark dataset \cite{5206848}.
 The final layer of each was overwritten to match the number of classes for this dataset (27) and whose weights were randomly initialised.
-To provide an alternative to the pre-trained models, we also included a small custom Convolutional Neural Network (CNN) trained from scratch.
-Finally, once all four of these models were trained (that is, MobileNetV2, ResNet18, VGG16, and our custom model), an ensemble model \cite{zhou2012ensemble} was trained taking in the $27\times 4=108$ outputs from the trained classifiers as inputs and using one linear layer to output the $27$ classes as desired.
+To provide an alternative to the pre-trained models, we also included a small custom Convolutional Neural Network (CNN) trained from scratch (see Table~\ref{tab:custom_architecture}).
+Finally, once all four of these models were trained (that is, MobileNetV2, ResNet18, VGG16, and our custom model), an ensemble model \cite{zhou2012ensemble} was constructed by taking the concatenated $108$-dimensional probability vectors ($27$ classes $\times \ 4$ models) produced by the individual classifiers and feeding them into a single trainable linear layer that outputs the final 27-class distribution.
+The linear layer was trained on the same training set while keeping the base models fixed.
+A comparison of the model sizes is given in Table~\ref{tab:model_metrics}.

 Each of the five above models used the same training hyperparameters: Adam optimiser, learning rate of 0.001, a batch size of 32, and 50 epochs.
 For the evaluation of these classifiers, a set of metrics was employed to assess their performance comprehensively: accuracy, precision, recall, F1 score, and top-5 accuracy.
 Figure~\ref{fig:val_acc} shows the best validation accuracy for each training process across different models and levels of synthetic data added.
 While there is an upward trend seen in classification performance by adding synthetic labelled samples, the validation set used also came from BirdNET pseudo-labels.